oscimp/oscimpDigital/README.md

 ## Install

 This repository is composed of multiple associated submodules (see sub-READMEs to see each repository goal).
+Please refer to the [Wiki](https://github.com/oscimp/oscimpDigital/wiki) for pre-requisites and most significantly Buildroot.
+Vendor specific tools for synthetizing for the targeted FPGA are also assumed to be functional and accessible through the PATH.

 ### Download